Allegheny-Computer-Science-111-S2018/cs111s2018-lab4-starter/README.md

 ```
 Janyl Jumadinova Thu Feb 13 13:11:15 EDT 2018
-I am going to hide the word "articulate".
+I am going to hide the word "endearment".
 ```

 * The `WordHide` program will conclude with output like: